SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * with preview packages:
-bulk actions menu doesn't appear in MS Edge (breakpoints not hit), but works in chrome confirmation buttons are labelled undefined
+bulk actions menu doesn't appear in MS Edge (breakpoints not hit), but works in chrome

+* have named sets of graph sync settings in config, selectable to set all graph sync settings, or custom, where user can enter any settings. a predefined set can then be optimised for add content type as a global variable, for use in the id

 * need to add support to have occupation in jp's bag (or content picker), one way would be to wrap the current content step and add c# support, then provide helper to get from content or graph. bag items are embedded, MoveIntoBag() that embeds then deletes? or get from graph at that point??
-* have named sets of graph sync settings in config, selectable to set all graph sync settings, or custom, where user can enter any settings
+* have sync field interface & for initial sync get field definition like resync
+* use custom command in integration test, so as not to arrange using code under test + add integration tests for new queries
 * in cyphertocontent step, improve parallelisation, work off ratio to cores?
 * check if static files fixes visualisation
 * add analyser to vis project
-* order content type in editor alphabetically (or programmatically)
 * titles (for picking) on esco skills??

 * job categories are returned by the search api, but not by the get job profile api. we'll still need to import them. we could import them from the spreadsheet (JobCategory->JobProfileCategories)
 * current job profile api search uses word stems : we might have to whitelist array properties, poss convert alt labels to separate nodes. but does fts support word stems anyway?
 * republishing not doesn't sync due to constraint: